arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 ### Thin walls
 If your walls are thinner than your print head they will not print.
+And if they _just_ print they might be too thin for stability.

 ### Several simultaneous builds
 Imagine you print two spires side by side.
-As the print head travels back and forth between them it will be trailed by remains of filament.
+As the print head travels back and forth between them it will be trailed by remains of filament, making the build less accurate.
-Additionally, if one fails (e.g. because the raft fails to attach the print to the build print) it will usually cause the other one to fail as well.
+Additionally, if one fails (e.g. because the raft fails to attach the print to the build plate) it will usually cause the other one to fail as well.
 Though it takes more time it is usually better to print one part at a time.

 ### Gcode errors